Patrioticheskaya Pesnya: History

 It reportedly proved to be unpopular with the Russian public and with many politicians and public figures, because of its tune and lack of lyrics, and consequently its inability to inspire Russian athletes during international competitions.
+One key driver for the changing of the Russian anthem away from the Patriotic Song was when players from the Russian football club Spartak Moscow sent a letter to Vladimir Putin in the summer of 2000 requesting an alternative to the wordless anthem to inspire their morale.
+The other driver of change came from Russian Olympians, who requested a shift away from the Patriotic Song as they felt "embarrassed to be the only ones whose lips did not move as their national anthem was performed".

-It was replaced soon after Yeltsin's successor as President of the Russian Federation, Vladimir Putin, first took office on 7 May 2000.
-The federal legislature established and approved the music of the National Anthem of the Soviet Union, with newly written lyrics, in December 2000.
-Yeltsin criticized Putin for supporting the semi-reintroduction of the Soviet-era national anthem, although some opinion polls showed that many Russians favored this decision.
+It was subsequently replaced soon after Yeltsin's successor as President of the Russian Federation, Vladimir Putin, first took office on 7 May 2000.
+After conducting a nationwide poll on November 13, 2000, the subsequent results concluded that only a abysmal 15% of Russians supported the Patriotic Song.
+This poll made it clear that change was inevitable.
+Therefore, on December 8, 2000, the federal legislature established and approved the music of the National Anthem of the Soviet Union with newly written lyrics through a vote of 381 to 51.
+Still, despite overwhelming support for this change, Yeltsin himself criticized Putin for supporting the semi-reintroduction of the Soviet-era national anthem.

 Today, the song is used by some elements of the Russian opposition as a political anthem.
 It is also sometimes erroneously played during sporting events involving Russia.